-Based on the ongoing development of the Lilium Jet, the Group has to rely almost exclusively on equity funding by its shareholders and debt financing until the Group can refinance itself in the future from marketable products as a result of successful development projects.
+Based on the ongoing development of the Lilium Jet, the Group continue to rely substantially on equity funding by its shareholders, debt financing, PDPs, and grants.
 The Group's finance department reviews the total amount of cash of the Group on a monthly basis.
 As part of this review, management considers the total cash and cash equivalents, the cash outflow, currency translation differences and funding activities.
 The Group monitors cash using a burn rate.
 The cash burn rate is defined as the average monthly operational net cash flow.

 The Group is not subject to externally imposed capital requirements.
 The objectives of the Group's capital management were achieved in the reporting year.
-No changes were made in the objectives, policies or processes for managing cash during the years ended December 31, 2022 and 2021.
+No changes were made in the objectives, policies or processes for managing cash during the years ended December 31, 2023 and 2022.

-28.3 Reconciliation of Changes in Liabilities arising from Financing Activities
+29.3 Reconciliation of Changes in Liabilities arising from Financing Activities